nus-cs2103-AY2021S1/tp/docs/UserGuide.md

        <i>Figure 15. <code>addpatient</code> Command in Command Box</i>
     </p>
 1. Press Enter to run the command.
-1. The Result Box displays the sucess message shown in Figure 16 and the newly added patient can now be found in the list of patients in Covigent.
-1. To view the details of the newly added patient, click on the newly added patient in the patient list.
+1. The Result Box displays the sucess message shown in Figure 16.
+The patient details panel now reflects the information of the newly added patient and the newly added patient is selected in the patient list.
     <p align="center">
         <img src="images/ug/f16_addpatientsuccess.png" width="620" height="400">
         <br />